 Reason 1: They want to “break” it themself

-One reason a journalist may not cite a particular source is because a source was another newspaper or journalist and they don’t want to give credit where credit is due.
-During the era of my radio talk show on WHO Radio, I’d often break stories or find fascinating angles that weren’t on most journalist’s radar.
+One reason a journalist may not cite a particular source is because that source was another newspaper or journalist and they don’t want to give credit where credit is due.
+During the era of my radio talk show, I’d often break stories or find fascinating angles that weren’t on most journalist’s radar, but they’d suddenly “discover” the same story on their own.

-One particular news source that will go unnamed would regularly rip off my content, write their own story and not once did they source my show.
+One particular news source that will go unnamed would regularly rip off my content, write their own story, and not once did they source my show.
 They wanted the credit for finding the angle.
+It’s dirty, but it happens often.

 So, why don’t journalists cite sources in this case?
 Because of their ego, and because they don’t want their competition getting credit.